Gabrielius Landsbergis-Žemkalnis: Works

 While living in Russia, Landsbergis published a few small didactic prose works for children.
 Landsbergis reworked a ballad by Silvestras Teofilis Valiūnas about Grand Duchess Birutė into a melodrama which was staged and published in 1906.
 Composer Mikas Petrauskas adapted it into the first national Lithuanian opera Birutė.
-Landsbergis most important work was drama Blinda, svieto lygintojas (Blinda, the Leveller of the World) which he wrote based on material about Tadas Blinda collected by Lazdynų Pelėda.
+Landsbergis' most important work was drama Blinda, svieto lygintojas (Blinda, the Leveller of the World) which he wrote based on materials about Tadas Blinda collected by Lazdynų Pelėda.
 The drama was staged in 1907 and published in 1908.
-It became very popular and elevated Blinda to Lithuanian folk heroes.
+It became very popular and elevated Blinda to the Lithuanian folk heroes.
 The drama explored social and class conflicts between Lithuanians, Polish nobility, and Russian officials and reflected revolutionary moods of 1905–1907.

 In 1908, he published three simple comedies suited for the Lithuanian amateur theater of the time – Pagavo!
 (Caught!), Jurgis Durnelis (Jurgis the Fool), Tarnaitė pamokė (Maid Taught).
 In 1913, he published monologue Blaivininkų pirmininkas (Chairman of the Teetotalers).
 His works were popular as they featured comic situations and lively dialogues, but the characters were not well developed and their motivations were not fleshed out.
-Landsbergis works also tended to be didactic.
+Landsbergis' works also tended to be didactic.

 In 1914, he prepared a new version of Genovefa by Christoph von Schmid (which is based on the legend of Genevieve of Brabant) for stage – he simplified the plot, reduced the number of acts from eight to four, and reduced overly religious imagery.
 In the adapted play, Landsbergis focuses on Golo who, based on the Romantic German tradition, becomes a tragic character and not a black-and-white villain.

-Many of Landsbergis documents and manuscripts were lost during World War I in a fire in Šiauliai.
+Many of Landsbergis' documents and manuscripts were lost during World War I in a fire in Šiauliai.
 His collected works were published in 1972.